ValdoTR/remove_blank_tiles/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install Pillow with pip:

+> If 'python3' is not working for you, try with 'python'

 ```bash
 python3 -m pip install --upgrade pip